ThevinduD/Word-Game/README.md

 ## Overview

-This is a simple game.
-All you have to do is guess the correct word within 8 chances.
-I built this using JavaScript concepts and ReactJS concepts. give it a try <3
+This is a simple game where you have to guess the correct word within 8 chances.
+I built it using JavaScript and ReactJS concepts.
+Give it a try! ❤️

 ## Installation
 ### Clone the Repository